jamesmrollins/CIDMO_LCMT/ch_1_intro_to_lean.md

 ## CIDMO Operates Development Value Streams

 CIDMO has many portfolios that describe competencies they can fulfill with customers.
 Using the Lean method, we are organizing these competencies around **Development Value Streams (DVS)**.
-As features for customers are developed from the DVS, it flows to improvements in the CVS; thus, value we create is being actualized in terms of performance improvement in the CVS.
+As features for customers are developed from the DVS, _it flows to improvements in the CVS_; thus, value we create is being actualized in terms of performance improvement in the CVS.

 > DVS Value Stream Illustration with relationship to CVS